danielsu0523/For_review/README.md

 * The orginial XenofilteR source code is available at https://github.com/PeeperLab/XenofilteR

 Raw paired-end Fastq files are aligned to human reference genome using Partek (version) then apply XenofileR to distinguish the human and mouse reads in patient derived xenograft sequencing data.

+Index of cancer-associated fibroblasts is superior to epithelial–mesenchymal transition score in prognosis prediction